interlay/interlay.github.io/docs/vault/installation.md

 }
 ```

+In this example, the left hand side is the public key and the right hand side is the secret mnemonic phrase.

 !> The mnemonic shown above is for display purposes only.
 DO NOT share or reuse mnemonics.

 You may use [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/) to generate this automatically: